-Netflix A/B Tested These 4 Button Labels With "Join Now" Possibly Leading
+Netflix A/B Tested These 4 Button Labels With "Try It Now" Possibly Leading

 Netflix has just finished testing at least four interesting button labels on their homepage.
 Since one of them looks like it has been implemented, we just might be able to make a few subtle comparisons which I'll attempt to capture in this leak.
 Of course, given the fact that we're just scratching the surface of this experiment, please take this analysis as highly hypothetical (ripe for further experimentation).

-UPDATE May 6, 2019: It seems like version C might be served to all traffic, suggesting a slightly different outcome (I might have done the analysis too quickly.
-Will check again in the future.)
+UPDATE May 6, 2019: It seems like version C might have been served to all traffic (a slightly different outcome than originally observed).

 Highlighted UI Changes From This Leak